Linuxfabrik/monitoring-plugins/check-plugins/wordpress-checksums/README.md

 `ran out of the 45s that --total-timeout grants a run` means the same thing seen from the other side: the requests were not refused, they were not answered in time, and the budget for the whole run was used up before the remaining components could be asked about.
 See "The first run takes too long" below.

-Once a single run has succeeded, the cache carries the check over a later outage, and it then reports the age of the cached data instead of failing. `--unreachable-severity` decides whether an outage alerts at all; it defaults to OK.
+Once a single run has succeeded, the cache carries the check over a later outage, and it then reports how long ago the cached copy ran out instead of failing.
+That number is how long the outage has been going on, not the age of the digests, which never change once a release is published. `--unreachable-severity` decides whether an outage alerts at all; it defaults to OK.

 ### `Not verified: core`